 Frequently Asked Questions for Currently Enrolled Students

-Students, please refer to the following information about summer and fall registration, financial aid and Work-Study, withdrawing from classes, technology, and information for international students.
+Students, please refer to the following information about fall classes, spring registration, financial aid and Work-Study, withdrawing from classes, technology, and information for international students.

 Registration for Spring 2021